joshre/joshre.github.io/resume.md

 a year and a half.
 I shipped products to the USA, Germany, Australia, and Japan;
 managed a budget and expenses, learning how to leverage bulk purchases and product timing.

-### Hollister co.

-<span class="font-mono text-base font-medium tracking-tight"><strong>Team
-Member</strong> Sep, 2010 – Jan, 2012</span>

-I can sense you're backing away.

-I can hear you thinking to yourself: “how is this remotely relevant to a software engineer?”
-While this is a valid question, it misses two crucial points.

-Firstly, it means I hate the mall now.
-Just the smell Gordon Biersch fries or a glimpse of an Auntie Annes is enough to bring back the smell of the oil leak on my ’96 Oldsmobile Cutlass Supreme, left unlocked in the parking lot as I ran in 5 minutes late—a memory that vacillates between nostalgia and my at-the-time anxiety in a way I’d rather keep buried in cold storage.

-Secondly, and maybe more importantly: I have years of experience folding shirts.
-Regardless of industry, ever company I’ve worked at _at some point_ decided the best thing to do that month was print some t-shirts—it’s paid dividends.